jaketobrien/ASTRIS/README.md

 - STARDATA-NR.
 - STARDATA-TR.

 The Spacecraft Target Acquisition and Regression Datasets (STARDATA) have two variants being Near Range (denoted by NR) and Terminal Rnage (denoted by TR).
-Please refer to the paper for details about the dataset.
+Please refer to the paper (coming soon) for details about the dataset.

-They are availbale through the following link: https://drive.google.com/drive/folders/1SKCJRe-ErgxVThGT8_DB7IGoR4GdR7Un?usp=drive_link     PUT THIS LINK INTO THE WORDS STARDATA datasets.
+They are available through the following link: [STARDATA datasets](https://drive.google.com/drive/folders/1SKCJRe-ErgxVThGT8_DB7IGoR4GdR7Un?usp=drive_link).

 ### Clone Repository